andrewoma/dexx/README.md

 Note that the interfaces such as `Map`, `Set` and `List` are *not* related to the `java.util` equivalents as persistent collections require all modification methods such as `add` and `remove` to return a new collection instance.

 #### Status
+* All collections have been implemented
-* Scala's HashSet, TreeSet, HashMap, TreeMap, Vector and List have been ported
+* HashSet, TreeSet, HashMap, TreeMap and Vector are ports from Scala
+* ConsList and ArrayList have been written from scratch.
 * Helper classes for construction and adapters to `java.util` collections are complete
-* Test coverage is fairly comprehensive: 94% line and 89% branch at present
+* Test coverage is fairly comprehensive: 95% line and 90% branch at present

 #### Dependencies
 * There are no runtime dependencies